Best Anonymous Payment Methods 2025: Can you Stay off the Grid?

 Burner Emails

 Burner Emails are another essential complementary action that will take your anonymity to the next level.
 Most of us have 1 to 3 “main” emails that we have used for years.
 Unsurprisingly, even if these emails do not contain our actual name, they are incredibly easy to trace back due to their operational history and the cookies or other specific services that they are associated with.
 Now I know creating a Burner email can sometimes be a chore, and you do not want to create another one for the hundredth time.
-Maybe the fact that the email database of the US main taxing body IRS, was hacked less than two weeks ago will compel you to create a burner email for each register that you make.
+Maybe the fact that the email database of the US main taxing body IRS, was hacked years ago will compel you to create a burner email for each register that you make.
 Using a burner email for each register and sign-up will mask your online identity and will also act as a shield for your main emails that you use publicly in work or other public environments.

 Will Anonymous Payment Remain a Viable Option?